Defense & security: Facing future threats

 It is estimated that damage from cyberattacks in Europe alone totals hundreds of billions of Euros every year.
-Advances in digitization and the rise of a global network require strong cyber defenses.
+Advances in digitalization and the rise of a global network require strong cyber defenses.

 How can we make sure that soldiers have access to first-rate aircraft?
 And how can we reduce the time needed for aircraft maintenance?
 At the Military Pavilion, the defense industry and international armed forces will showcase best practices and explore possibilities for future collaborations.

 Transporting soldiers and heavy equipment to isolated, hard-to-reach areas is one of the key tasks of the air force.
 Military transport aircraft can face the toughest conditions – the industry will present their performance capabilities.

 Unmanned aviation is one of today’s top trends, also in the defense industry.
 These systems are already capable of executing crucial reconnaissance missions and can minimize risk to soldiers.
 The market for unmanned aircraft systems is expected to see fast growth in the coming years.